Miscellaneous Work On Trunk Highway Right Of Way

 Include plans or proposed work along with: detailed drawings showing type and location of work, detail any type of traffic interference this work may require and if work includes a utility indicate type, kind and size of utility to be placed.

-After the application has been completed signed and dated, mail the application with the required plans to the above address marked to the attention of the Permit Office.
+After the application has been completed signed and dated, mail the application with the required plans to the above address marked to the attention of the District Permits Office.
+See Utility Agreements and Permits Contacts.

 After the permit has been approved, the applicant will be notified by letter of the amount of the deposit required.
 Upon receipt of proper deposit (Cashier's or Certified Check, Money Order, or Surety Bond - No personal checks or company checks) the permit will be issued.
 The permits will have special provisions indicating the construction requirements.
 Read and observe these provisions during construction operations.